alealexpro100/scoop_offline_mirror/README.md

 * It does not resolve dependencies.
 * If there any download by installer, it won't be mirrored.
 It is about packages like `cygwin`.

 ## Usage

 * Copy `config.conf.example` to `config.conf` and edit it.
 * Run `update_mirror_manifests.sh`.
 It will edit chosen manifests and place them into `offline_manifests` directory.
+* Then run `update.sh` to download or update needed files.

+## WARNING
+If installation does not work, check for used in chosen manifests additional scripts in downloaded repos.
+If they exist, copy them into created repo and re-run script.